Community Advocacy And Making Change

-Water has become a big issue for Bancroft residents as the Town feels forced to raise its rates for water and sewage by 53%.
-We know this has the potential to destroy our town as residents, businesses and agencies cannot afford this increase.
+Water has become a big issue for Bancroft residents as the Town feels forced to raise its rates for water and sewage by 58%.
+We know this has the potential to devastate our town as residents, businesses and agencies cannot afford this increase.

-Currently we are working in collaboration with residents, businesses and community agencies to collectively solve this problem and save our Town.
+Currently we are working with residents, businesses and community agencies to collectively solve this problem and save our Town.
 Town Hall Water Report.
 (This file is a pdf, and will open in a new window.)
 Also see the Kitchen Councilor Video which documents community members trying to speak to our Town - https://vimeo.com/251001004.